xrstf/rudi/README.md

       log.Fatalf("Cannot use %v as the document: %v", documentData, err) }

+   // combine document, variables and functions into an execution context ctx := otto.NewContext(document, funcs, vars)

    // parse the script (the name is used when generating error strings) program, err := otto.ParseScript("myscript", script) if err != nil {